ptagell/garden-watering-project/readme.md

 - Restart

 This would let me run most of the logic in ruby and only dive into Python when I need to toggle the systems on or off.

+Report:

+Got this working quite easily and much like the above.

+I did run into a small issue whereby the Seed grove that I was using the control the relay would error and display a red RST light.
+Reading on the forums this is a relatively common issue with the board.

+Apart from disconnecting the power, the only solution to the issue is to run a reset command for the board, which I've now put into a seperate ruby script so I can run it when I need to.

+Another issue I've come across is that while the script seems to work all of the time, occasionally, the solenoid does not work.
+I'm not sure what could be causing this.
+It's either that the relay is not closing properly or that the solenoid isn't working.
+Potentially this could be to do with the mechanical components within the solenoid not making contact correctly, and therefore the solenoid circut not being completed.
+Strangely it does not happen every time though.